 Hospitals & Monopoly

 Why do Americans have to pay so much for health care?
-Often we are told it’s because we go to the doctor too often or get too many treatments.
-But citizens in other countries like Germany see more doctors, spend more days in the hospital and undergo more procedures while paying far less for health care and living longer.
+Often we are told it’s because of overutilization.
+But citizens in other countries like Germany see doctors more, spend more days in the hospital and undergo procedures at roughly similar rates while paying far less for health care and living longer.
 The U.S. actually deploys fewer health resources per capita than other OECD countries: fewer doctors and nurses, fewer medical school graduates, and fewer hospital beds.
 “It’s not that we’re getting more; it’s that we’re paying much more,” notes Gerard F. Anderson, a professor in the Johns Hopkins University Bloomberg School’s Department of Health Policy and Management.

-Not a single highly competitive hospital market still exists in any region of the United States, according to the standard metric used by the Federal Trade Commission to measure degrees of concentration, the Herfindahl-Hirschman Index.
-By the same measure, nearly half of all hospital markets are uncompetitive, and another third are moderately concentrated.
+Not a single highly competitive hospital market remains in any region of the United States, according to the standard metric used by the Federal Trade Commission to measure degrees of concentration, the Herfindahl-Hirschman Index (HHI).
+By the same measure, the hospital markets in 90% of Metropolitan Statistical Areas are officially highly concentrated.

-When hospitals buy out their competitors, the effect is almost always higher prices and lower quality.
+When hospitals buy out their competitors, the effect is almost always higher prices.
 According to a literature survey by the Robert Wood Johnson Foundation, “The magnitude of price increases when hospitals merge in concentrated markets is typically quite large, most exceeding 20 percent.”
-A widely discussed recent study by Yale economist Zach Cooper and others, has found that if you stay in a hospital that faces no competition, your bill will be $1,900 higher on average than if you stay in hospital facing four or more competitors.
+A widely discussed recent study by Yale economist Zack Cooper and others has found that if you stay in a hospital that faces no competition, your bill will be $1,900 higher on average than if you stay in hospital facing four or more competitors.
 If hospital mergers are creating efficiency gains, it’s hard to find instances in which the savings are being shared with customers.
 Even among hospitals operating in different regions, when mergers occur, the effect is higher prices, typically running between 7 percent and 17 percent, according to studies.